-Otherwise pricing begins at $9 per month for up to 50 clients, or $19 per month for up to 500 customers.
 While there is a more expensive plan for unlimited customers, it might be worth upgrading to Zoho Books instead of taking that option, as the latter offers both the invoicing software as well as comprehensive accounting software.
 So for heavy users, unless you have an alternative in place, it might be better to upgrade the product rather than the plan.

 The product runs in the cloud, allowing you to access your account on the go through mobile apps, and you can elect to receive push notifications in the event that an invoice becomes overdue.